 Missouri Megan's Law

-Named after Megan Kanka, Megan's Law was passed into federal law in 1995.
-Megans Law makes it mandatory for each state
+Being named after Megan Kanka, Megan's Law was put into federal law in 1995.
+Megans Law makes it mandatory for all states

-Megan was just seven years old when a previous sexual offender that resided accross the street from her family, kidnapped,
+Megan was only seven years old when a previously convicted sexual predator that was living accross the street from her family, abducted,

-rapped, and murdered her.
-It was decided that if her family or other residents in the communtiy had been alerted that a convicted
+violently rapped, and killed her.
+It was concluded that had her family or other local residents had been alerted that a previous

-sexual predator was living in their neighborhood, this heinous act could've been prevented.
+sexual predator was housed amongst them, this assult would've been thwarted.
 With those thoughts, the U.S. Congress

-legislated the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any resistance.
+enacted the "Violent Crime Control and Law Enforcement Act of 1994", also known as Megan's Law, without any opposition.

-Since the law was passed, Missouri has strived to protect its residents the most current information
+Ever since the law has been put into effect, Missouri has gone out of its way to protect its supplying the most recent information

-relating to previous sex offenders and their place of residence.
-The law has shown that though sex crimes are still a
+regarding convicted sex offenders and their place of residence.
+The law has proven that while sexual assaults are still a

-occuring in the United States, crimes committed by past offenders are on a downturn.
+occuring in the U.S., acts committed by past offenders are on a decline.

-The data attainable with the passing of Megan's Law has continued to be a signifcant asset in keeping one's family
+The data accesible with the institution of Megan's Law has continued to be a critical advantage in keeping one's family

-safe from the risk of sexual offenses.
-Staying up to date on information that is pertinent to you an your household is imperative.
+shielded from the dangers of sexual offenses.
+Getting up to date on information that is related to you an your family is imperative.
 We are

-devoted to making sure that access correct data in a timely fashion.
+devoted to assuring that can gain acces to correct information in a timely manner.
 Our database covers

-the entire U.S. and can be search by State, County, City, or Zip Code.
-Just type your area into the search field, and access the inforamtion you want in seconds!
+the entire United States and can be search by State, County, City, or Zip Code.
+Just type your area into the search box, and receive the inforamtion you want now!

 Make your FREE search now, and find out how many of Missouri's Offenders are living close to your own home.